The last page listed on the left side of your Dashboard is the “Status” page. The Status page has two tabs:

 - Workload ID: Unique identifier for the workload VM.
 This ID value can be used to search for the corresponding VM in your infrastructure portal.

 - Machine Name: Name of the machine, as reported by Windows or Linux.
+The icon means that the machine is domain-joined.
+Hovering over the machine name will display the type of Windows Active Directory domain join (Classic or AD).

 - Public IP: Public IP address or the FQDN of the workload VM.
 In the case of an FQDN, it will resolve to a private IP address if the Frame account was created with private networking.